Developer Settler

 • bounded_autopilot — Syndicate-tier supervised autonomous loop

-Trail Marshal does not invoke any other skill.
-It documents the recipe; the agent then calls each step against the appropriate read-only or signing skill under that skill's own contract.
+Trail Marshal does not execute any state-changing step.
+It documents and records the workflow; the agent then calls each step against the appropriate read-only, guard, or signing skill under that skill's own contract.

-Signal Architect v3.3.0 — Spot execution + autopilot
+Signal Architect v3.4.0 - Spot execution + typed intents

 Critically: Signal Architect signs nothing on its own.
 Every state-changing call returns standard EVM calldata your agent's wallet client signs locally with EIP-191 (personal_sign).
 Replay protection is a 60-second nonce window.
 The fee model is volume-based — 75 bps default, 35 bps at $10K+, 25 bps at $100K+.